JayH5/android-swipelistview/README.md

 You can get the releases, snapshots and other forms in which SwipeListView is distributed from the [Downloads][5] page.

-## Dependencies

-SwipeListView depends on the following libraries.

-- com.nineoldandroids

-SwipeListView expects that you include one of the Google Android [compatibility libraries][3] in order to use Loaders in versions that do not support them natively.
-Depending on your requirements you may choose to include one of the following...

-- com.google.android :
-    - support-v4 (Available in Maven Central)

 # Demo

 You can see a demo SwipeListView in action at [android-swipelistview-sample][2] or install it from [Google Play][1]